crownengine/crown/docs/lua_api.rst

 Interface to the integrated profiler.

 **enter_scope** (name)
-	Starts a new profile scope with the given *name*.
+	Starts a new profile scope with the specified *name*.

 **leave_scope** ()
 	Ends the last profile scope.

 **record** (name, value)
-	Records *value* with the given *name*.
+	Records *value* with the specified *name*.
 Value can be either number or Vector3.

 RenderWorld
 ===========